LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

 ## What is Wikidata?

-Wikidata's [description](https://www.wikidata.org/wiki/Wikidata:Main_Page) explains that "Wikidata is a free and open knowledge base that can be read and edited by both humans and machines."
-Wikidata functions as the central database for a variety of Wiki projects, including Wikipedia, Wiktionary, and Wikisource, among others.
+Wikidata [describes itself](https://www.wikidata.org/wiki/Wikidata:Main_Page) as "a free and open knowledge base that can be read and edited by both humans and machines."

-Most users will be familiar with Wikpedia, which [describes itself](https://en.wikipedia.org/wiki/Wikipedia:Introduction) as "a free encyclopedia, written collaboratively by the people who use it.
+Most users will be familiar with [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Introduction), the "free encyclopedia, written collaboratively by the people who use it.
 It is a special type of website designed to make collaboration easy, called a wiki.
 Many people are constantly improving Wikipedia, making thousands of changes per hour.
 All of these changes are recorded in article histories and recent changes."

+Wikidata uses the same speed and similar collaborative editing platform, but for data.
+Wikidata functions as the central database for a variety of Wiki projects, including Wikipedia, Wiktionary, and Wikisource, among others.

 Wikidata contains various data types (e.g. text, images, quantities, coordinates, geographic shapes, dates).
-The data can be queried via a query interface called SPARQL, which we will cover later in this lesson.
-Data is published under the Creative Commons Public Domain 1.0 license.
-It can be modified, copied, and distributed without permission.
+The data can be viewed in a web browser, but it can also be queried via a query interface called SPARQL, which we will cover later in this lesson.
+Data on Wikidata is published under the Creative Commons Public Domain 1.0 license.
+Thus, the data can be modified, copied, and distributed without permission.

 Wikidata also contains authority files, bibliographic data, and other content normally managed in library databases.

-Importantly, Wikidata can be [interlinked](https://www.wikidata.org/wiki/Wikidata:Data_access#How_can_I_get_data_out_of_Wikidata?) to other open data sets on the linked data web.
+Importantly, Wikidata can be understood as linked open data, which can be  [connected](https://www.wikidata.org/wiki/Wikidata:Data_access#How_can_I_get_data_out_of_Wikidata?) to other open data sets on the web.

 ## Motivation and "Why should I use Wikidata"
 1. Knowledge Integration and Access: Wikidata offers an open and structured way to interlink various identifiers (like ORCID, GND, or VIAF).
 This is essential for librarians who manage resources and need to ensure that different systems and databases can communicate with each other seamlessly.